 >550,000 – 1,000,000 42

 If work conditions make it hard to keep the correct MSAD, stop work.
 Then inform the safety consultant.
 The utility firm may need to de-energize the power lines before workers can get back on the job.
 If not, it may be possible to insulate the cables.

 When to Use the 30- and 50-Foot Rules

-Working on an aerial lift closer than the following distances is allowed.
+Working near power lines on an aerial lift closer than the following distances is allowed.
 Note that extra safety precautions must be taken.

 An expert from the utility firm should identify the following:

 - • Which cables are live